Human capital flight from Nigeria

 Brain drain from Nigeria, nicknamed Japa (meaning run or to flee in Yoruba) is the exodus of middle-class and highly skilled Nigerians which has been occurring in waves since the late 1980s to early 1990s.
 This trend was initially restricted to certain professions but has now become free for all with the introduction of visa programs in order to fill workforce gaps in developed nations.
 This was sparked by an economic downturn following a period of economic boom in the 1970s and 1980s propelled by the discovery of oil wells in Nigeria.

 Background

 By mid 1980s, medical teachers started leaving for the West and the Middle East.
-The young doctor the taught also left for Western postgraduate education.
+The young doctors they taught also left for Western postgraduate education.
 The economic downturn which occurred in the late 80's made workers particularly in the healthcare sector to seek greener pastures at all costs.

 Health sector

 Medical doctors have identified poor working conditions and low remuneration as reasons for emigrating to nations with better working environment such as the UK, US and Canada, mostly, remuneration, opportunities for career progression and an overall improved quality of life.
 Paucity of healthcare resources and poor funding of the health sector, leading to frequent strikes has also been identified as a factor affecting brain drain in Nigeria.
 In 2019, of Nigeria's annual budget of N8.8trn only 3.6% was allocated to healthcare.

 In a 2017 survey carried out by Nigeria's polling agency, NOI Polls, in conjunction with Nigerian Health Watch it was found that most doctors seek opportunities abroad as 88 percent of doctors were considering work opportunities abroad.
 On average, 12 doctors a week move to the UK.

 Another survey identified push factors including the desire for better life which was said to be the most important factor for seeking greener pasture.
 Pull factors including better working conditions was also considered as a very important reason for migration.
 Similar findings were noted in the #CanadaRush Study carried out by the African Polling Institute (API) which identified Nigeria's poor economic performance, lack of security of lives and property and the poor leadership as the ultimate and marginalization "push factors" and a driver of recent emigration pattern to Canada which has also introduced immigration policies with a background enabling environment.
 These serve as significant "pull factors" for the educated and highly skilled Nigerians.

 Chris Ngige, Nigeria's minister of labor alluded the brain drain to having excess doctors therefore necessitating export.